min2ha/ukwa-site/content/target/14852/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Facebook: Yes Scotland - Yes Scotland shared a link: Salmond to make a voting age call

 <p>Yes Scotland post a link to an article on the BBC website about Alec Salmond's first speech to the Scottish Parliament after the Referendum at 10.08am on 23rd September, 2014.</p>